Dong Puno: Career

-Puno was Senior Vice President for News and Current Affairs of the ABS-CBN Broadcasting Corporation and Executive Vice President of the ABS-CBN News Channel.
+Puno was Senior Vice President for News and Current Affairs of ABS-CBN Corporation and Executive Vice President of the ABS-CBN News Channel.
 On top of that, he wrote articles for his column My Viewpoint first appearing on The Philippine Star and later The Manila Times.
 He was the host for a public affairs program, Viewpoints, shown on ANC.

 He was the senior partner of the Puno and Puno Law Offices, Vice President-General Counsel and Corporate Secretary of the nation's flag-carrier, the Philippine Airlines (1986–1990 and 1978–1983) and a member of the Philippine Panel for International Air Negotiations (1979–1990).
 He was also a past president of the Manila Overseas Press Club.
 He was also the former president of Guagua National Colleges in Guagua, Pampanga from 2008 until his retirement in 2012.

 When President Joseph Estrada assumed power, Puno was appointed Press Secretary and ran unsuccessfully for a Senate seat in the 2001 senatorial race.
 After this debacle, he returned to the media profession and re-assumed his old position at ABS-CBN, but lost it anew after he chose to anchor the network's reformatted national late-night newscast Insider with Ces Oreña-Drilon in 2005.
 However, due to low ratings, the said newscast was canceled in the following year and was replaced by Bandila which marked the return of Korina Sanchez to the local newscasting scene.
 (Drilon then joined Bandila.)
 He then ran unsuccessfully for the lone congressional seat of Muntinlupa in 2007 against Congressman Ruffy Biazon.
 With Biazon term-limited (he ran for and lost a Senate seat), Puno again contested the seat in the 2010 election against Biazon's father, Rodolfo Biazon, but lost garnering 27% of the vote against Biazon's 46%.

 In February 2011, he joined AksyonTV and started hosting a weekly political commentary program called De Kalibre.

 He was the recipient of various awards in the fields of media and law: the 1985 TOYM awardee for Media and a KBP Golden Dove awardee (Best Male Host for Magazine Show, 1999; Ka Doroy Achievement Award, 1993 and the Best Public Affairs Show, 1990).